pennhanlee/tp/docs/DeveloperGuide.md

 * **Alternative 1 (current choice):** Use JavaFX ListView
   * Pros: Easy to keep UI up to sync with model by overriding ListCell's updateItem method
-  * Cons: Can allow for displaying of multiple DetailedBookCards even though the detailed view is only meant to show one book
+  * Cons: Technically allows for displaying of multiple books even though the detailed view is only meant to show one book

 * **Alternative 2:** Use other JavaFX layouts